How to Get From Don Muang Airport to Bangkok City Centre

 You can easily find taxis outside Gate 5 of Terminal 1 and Gate 12 of Terminal 2.

-Note that during peak times, it will take to a while to get a taxi due to long queues.
+Note that during peak times, it will take a while to get a taxi due to long queues.

 City’s peak hours